 While the mobile messaging market is becoming inundated by a raft of new instant and over-the-top services, SMS continues to play a key role in many people’s lives as the principal mechanism to interact with friends, family, loved-ones and colleagues.
 So why, when there are so many ways to connect and communicate today, do we still love to use text?
 This very question really intrigued us, so to help us understand the psychology behind SMS we conducted a simple study across 2,000 UK and US consumers, questioning the texting habits of different age groups and genders, with the results evaluated psychologist and internet-enabled communication expert Graham Jones.
-This is what we found out…mobile marketing service
+This is what we found out…mobile marketing news

 Men text more, women lext more